Sadaqah: Quran

-Sadaqah box in Abu Bakr Al-Siddiq Mosque.
-Tyumen, Russia.
-May 2023.
+Sadaqah box in Mosque.
+Yakushi, Tyumensky District, Tyumen Oblast, Russia.
+July 2026.

 The word zakah (meaning the obligatory zakah) occurs 30 times in the Quran—27 times linked with prayer, three times not so-linked.
 The word sadaqah (non-obligatory charity) and its plural (sadaqat) occur 13 times in the Qur'an.

 "Sadaqat" is used in the Quran to cover all kinds of charity.
 Zakat has been called sadaqat because it is also a kind of compulsory charity.
 It is an obligatory sadaqa while ordinary sadaqa are voluntary.
 Thus, zakat has to be collected by the muhtasib (collector) or the government (the Islamic state) as a compulsory levy.

 According to the Quran, sadaqa leads to the purification of the benefactor.
 The Quran says that sadaqa does not need to be in a material form and can also be a "voluntary effort", or a kind word.
 This is in agreement with a narration attributed to Muhammad which says "every good deed is a form of sadaq."

 Kind words and compassion are deemed better than sadaqa accompanied by insult, from the viewpoint of the Quran.
 It is also preferable for donations to be offered discreetly to those in need rather than being done in public to seek acknowledgment.
 The Quran criticizes donations aimed at appearing generous and compromising the value of sadaqa through ostentatious public behavior, which renders a normally charitable act purely self-serving.
 The Quran suggests that sadaqa is not meant only to support the poor but can also be donated to others who may not be visibly in need, helping those who require assistance to enhance their lives or need guidance toward new jobs and economic opportunities.

 Among the many verses on sadaqat, either voluntary or obligatory, are these: